leftwm/leftwm/themes/README.md

 # Why have themes

-With left there are two types of configs.
+With Left there are two types of configs.
 First there are config settings that are specific to you but don’t really change.
 These are settings like keybindings.
 Workspace locations, and names of desktops/tags.
 These settings can be found in ~/.config/leftwm/config.toml

 The appearance of your desktop is different.
 It’s fun to try new looks and feels.
 It’s fun to tweak and customize the appearance ( AKA: ricing ).
 It’s fun to share so others can experience your cool awesome desktop.
 Leftwm is built around this concept.
 By pulling all these settings out into themes, you can now easily tweak, switch, and share your experiences.